pschatzmann/arduino-dlna/README.md

 - [pupnp](https://github.com/pupnp/pupnp) A Portable SDK for UPnP* Devices
 - [gmrender-resurrect](https://github.com/hzeller/gmrender-resurrect): A headless UPnP/DLNA media renderer based on pupnp

+This library provides some memory efficient classes to implement DLNA devices and clients (=control points).

+## Device Types and Control Points

+Appart from the generic functionality, this project also contains some easy to use classes

+- Devices
+  - MediaRenderer
+  - MediaServer
+- Control Points
+  - ControlPointMediaRenderer
+  - ControlPointMediaServer

 ## Implementation Approach

 A DLNA device uses UDP, Http, XML and Soap to discover and manage the services, so there is quite some complexity involved.